Thought Leadership

 55% China tariff

-on all goods as of 6/11 trade deal (10% reciprocal tariffs + 20% fentanyl + 25% Section 301).
-Unclear if previous exemptions on imported electronics, including phones, computers and semiconductors will remain in place.
+on all goods as of 6/11 trade deal (10% reciprocal tariffs + 20% fentanyl + 25% Section 301) to remain until 8/12.

 50% tariff